nextyio/nextydocument/source/introduction/what-is-nexty-platform.rst

 ❖   Price Stabilization System

-Nexty can achieve these features with Dual Cryptocurrency Confirmation System (DCCS) and Proof of Foundation (PoF) which can be found in `Whitepaper <https://nexty.io/nexty-whitepaper.pdf>`_.
+Nexty can achieve these features with Dual Cryptocurrency Confirmation System (DCCS) which can be found in `Whitepaper <https://nexty.io/nexty-whitepaper.pdf>`_.

 Ethereum origin
 ================================================================================

 Ethereum was created in 2015.
-Since then it has become one of the most successful blockchain platforms among the others.
-There are thousands of dApp were built and run on top of Ethereum until now.
+Since then, it has become one of the most successful blockchain platforms among the others.
+There are thousands of dApp were built and run on Ethereum until now.
 Additionally, Ethereum's core feature, smart contract, makes it the ideal blockchain to build dApps.

 However, transaction fees and transfer time of Ethereum don't meet the requirements for a payment of the future.